Bítov Castle: History

 The structural arrangement of the castle through remodelling, which was carried out several times later on, is an example of the Czech Early Gothic castle architecture.
-The arrangement is highly intricate and leads in one direction towards the front moat, to which both the wedge-shaped round towers pointed.
+The arrangement is highly intricate and leads in one direction towards the front moat, to which both the wedge-shaped round towers are pointed.
 The outer tower, above the moat, was later merged with the body of the castle, while the other tower stands alone at the rear of the inner court.